nhanwei/nhanwei.github.io/about/index.md

 My name is Neo Han Wei.
 You can also call me Stan.

 I currently lead the [Metis Data Science Bootcamp](https://metis.kaplan.com.sg/) in Singapore.
 I teach and coach aspiring data scientists.
-I also run a small business [CodeAI](https://www.code-ai.co/) to teach more people coding.
+I also do freelance corporate and individual training for Python coding and Machine Learning.
 I spend the rest of my time at the intersection of ML, Product and Data Engineering, trying to integrate them as seamlessly as possible.
+I am also very interested in cloud technologies and got myself AWS certified earlier this year.

 Previously, I built ML models in Singapore's largest bank [DBS](https://www.dbs.com.sg) for their regional markets.
 I revamped how the bank recommend products to customers by developing the bank's first [Deep Learning based Recommender System](https://arxiv.org/abs/1606.07792).

-I am currently working on my Masters in Computer Science at National University of Singapore (ETC end of 2019).

 My hobbies come and go.
 Currently, I enjoy taking pictures, walking, cooking (and eating), [aquascaping](/assets/doc/aquascape.png) and optimizing my [RimWorld](https://store.steampowered.com/app/294100/RimWorld/).
 I also enjoy reading academic papers and taking courses on ML, cloud and data engineering which I also consider as hobbies.